liugaowen043/tsce/README.md

 |TSCE-R50|59.4|65.0|[weights](https://www.jianguoyun.com/p/DcUSGTQQioLlCxiFqpEFIAA)|[weights](https://www.jianguoyun.com/p/DaExfnYQioLlCxj2qZEFIAA)|

 ## Acknowledgments
-Our code is built on the foundation of UPT and we sincerely appreciate the excellent work in the past.
+Our code is built on the foundation of UPT and we sincerely appreciate the excellent work in the past.# tsce